DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPieChart/1 Configuration/commonAnnotationSettings/commonAnnotationSettings.md

 Specifies settings common for all annotations in the **PieChart**.

 ---
----
-id: dxPolarChart.Options.commonAnnotationSettings
-type: dxPolarChartCommonAnnotationConfig
-inheritsType: dxPolarChartCommonAnnotationConfig
----
----
-##### shortDescription
-Specifies settings common for all annotations in the **PolarChart**.

----
-Settings specified here can be ignored in favor of individual annotation settings specified in the [annotations[]](/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/annotations/) array.
+Settings specified here can be ignored in favor of individual annotation settings specified in the [annotations[]](/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/annotations/) array.
 Refer to the array's description for information on how to configure annotations.

 The following code shows the **commonAnnotationSettings** declaration syntax: